Jess-Vannatter/Education_Group_Project-/README.md

  ![image](https://user-images.githubusercontent.com/117245167/233060496-13d702a4-f328-46a3-8ecb-cfff5b049d5e.png)

-## Balanced_Random_forrest/ Feature_Importances
+## Balanced_Random_forest/ Feature Importances
- - In addition to the Logistic regression model i wanted to test our a balanced random forrest model on the data to compare accuracy scores and to also retrieve the feature iportances.
-I felt the feature importances could be an important detail in answering our intial question of determining which features best determined the math test scores.
-The coed in the "Bala_Rando_Forest.ipynb file essentially was initially boiler plate when compared tot he logistic regression code.
-COnverting the math_score column, creationg the features and targets, and the train_test_split. then instead of random_over_sampling to sample the data, I applied a balanced Random Forest Clasifier to botain the balanced accuracy score and Geometric mean.
+In addition to the Logistic regression model, a balanced random forest model was run on the data to compare accuracy scores and to also retrieve the feature importances.
+The feature importances may be an important detail in answering our intial question of determining which features best predicted the math test scores.
+The code found in the "Bala_Rando_Forest.ipynb" file essentially was an initial boiler plate when compared to the logistic regression code.
+Next the math_score column was converted, the features and targets were created, and the train_test_split.
+Then instead of sampling the data via random oversampling, a balanced Random Forest Classifier was applied to obtain the balanced accuracy score and Geometric mean.
 Please see the reults below:

  ![image](https://user-images.githubusercontent.com/117245167/233061911-5e9470fa-c455-4e19-965d-67fc94470d3d.png)